Mission San Jose High School: Athletics

-Mission San Jose High School belongs to the Mission Valley Athletic League (MVAL), which comprises the five high schools in Fremont as well as Newark Memorial High School, the only high school in Newark.
-The MVAL is a league of the North Coast Section of the California Interscholastic Federation.
+Mission San Jose High School belongs to the Mission Valley Athletic League (MVAL), which comprises the five high schools in Fremont as well as Newark Memorial High School in Newark, Logan High School in Union City, and Moreau Catholic in Hayward, CA. The MVAL is a league of the North Coast Section of the California Interscholastic Federation.

 Mission High School's championships include badminton (2004-2017 NCS champions), tennis (2004, 2009, and 2021 NCS champions) and swimming (League champions for over 26 consecutive years).

 In 2009, the boys' team won the NorCal Championships.
 The following fall, the girls' team had an 84-0 league individual record, first place in the MVAL team tournament, first and third place in the MVAL singles tournament, and a doubles sweep in the MVAL doubles tournament.

 In the 2011 season, the girls' golf team placed second at NCS Championships and first at NorCal Championships.
-In the 2012 season, the team placed first at NCS Championships and third at Norcal Championships.
+In the 2012 season, the team placed first at NCS Championships and third at NorCal Championships.